vineethkumar3/BookStore_Frontend/README.md

 # BookStore Frontend

 A modern and responsive frontend application for an online bookstore, built using React and Vite.
-This project provides users with an intuitive interface to browse, search, and purchase books.([GitHub][1])
+This project provides users with an intuitive interface to browse, search, and purchase books.

 ## Features